shwina/python-102/docs/testing.rst

 Designing a useful suite of tests is a challenge in itself, and it helps to keep the following in mind when growing tests:

-1. **Tests should run quickly**: testing is meant to be done as often as possibly.
+1. **Tests should run quickly**: testing is meant to be done as often as possible.
    Your entire test suite should complete in no more than a few seconds, otherwise you won't run your tests often enough for them to be useful.
    Always test your functions or algorithms on very small and simple data;